 Since its launch in 2000, more than 1,600 colleges and universities and approximately 5 million students in the US and Canada have participated in NSSE.
-University of Hawaiʻi at Mānoa participated in the spring 2004, 2005, 2007, 2008, 2009, 2010, 2011, and 2015 NSSE administrations, and is scheduled to participate in the 2020 NSSE survey.
+University of Hawaiʻi at Mānoa participated in the Spring 2004, 2005, 2007, 2008, 2009, 2010, 2011, 2015, and 2020 NSSE administrations.
 Students receive all NSSE communications electronically and complete the survey online.
-Click here to learn more about NSSE.
+Learn more about NSSE.

 - Earth Day Survey

 To better understand the campus community’s perspectives on climate change, sustainability, and resilience issues, the Mānoa Institutional Research Office and the UH Office of Sustainability administered the first Earth Day Survey in spring, 2018.
 The four open-ended questions are designed to probe different aspects of the issue.
 We asked the Mānoa community to talk about their most concerned sustainability and climate change issues; how do they learn about those issues; what topics do they want to learn more about; and in what ways sustainability and climate change issues have influenced their decisions and life choices.
 Survey results and reports are provided below.
 The UH Mānoa community can access the earth day survey data tools through MIRO’s “Decision Support” system.